librenms/librenms/doc/Support/Configuration.md

 $config['int_l2tp']                = 0;  # Enable L2TP Port Types
 ```

-##### Custom Port-List Aggregates
+#### Custom Port-List Aggregates
 Configure the below options to create the **Ports -> Port Aggregates** sub-menu
-This sub-menu will contain any number of pages to aggregate arbitrary collections of ports
+This sub-menu will contain any number of items to aggregate arbitrary collections of ports

 *Interfaces are described as **<host>:port:port:port,<otherhost>:port:port***

 *Host has implicit % on the end, so short hostnames will work (careful though)*

 *Port names support the * wildcard, which will be interpolated as % in SQL fetching*

 ```php